NoroffFEU/development-platforms/src/content/docs/CDN/CDN-case-study.md

 ## Market comparison

 While content delivery networks are now the most widely used network technology there are others with their own use, for example, peer-to-peer (P2P).
-Unlike a traditional content delivery network these networks use client resources to grow the network, this network structure is mainly used for downloading and uploading files with some users sharing files while other retrieves them, this form of networking is cheap to maintain since users contribute to the network with their resources, the most known example of a P2P network is BitTorrent where the network is dependent on users sharing to transfer data.
-Another network configuration that is more common than P2P is using only one localized data center or server, the main difference compared to CDN is that instead of one main data center and other POP servers placed around the world, localized hosting is only one data center or server this is often used for small localized websites and application where traffic is not massive and the geographical distance to the user is not expected to be far.
+Unlike a traditional content delivery network these networks use client resources to grow the network.
+P2P network structure is mainly used for downloading and uploading files with some users sharing files while other retrieves them, this form of networking is cheap to maintain since users contribute to the network with their resources.
+The most known example of a P2P network is BitTorrent where the network is dependent on users sharing to transfer data.
+Another network configuration that is more common than P2P is using only one localized data center or server.
+The main difference compared to CDN is that instead of one main data center and other POP servers placed around the world, localized hosting is only one data center or server this is often used for small localized websites and application where traffic is not massive and the geographical distance to the user is not expected to be far.

 ## Conclusion

-Content delivery network is a crucial part of the modern internet, without them the high traffic and fast speeds required for big global websites and streaming video content would not be possible, and its technology is changing fast.
-Starting in the 90s with only a few servers around the world that could cache static files like HTML, CSS, and images to the present day where servers are scattered all around the world that are capable of dynamic and static caching, mobile optimization, security improvements, and cloud integration and almost half of all websites using CDN technology.
-Content delivery networks have their advantages and disadvantages and are not suitable for every networking task or networking demand out there but in the future users all over the world can expect to see an expansion to CDNs.
+Content delivery network is a crucial part of the modern internet, without them the high traffic and fast speeds required for big global websites and streaming video content would not be possible.
+Its technology is changing fast, Starting in the 90s with only a few servers around the world that could cache static files like HTML, CSS, and images.
+To the present day where servers are scattered all around the world that are capable of dynamic and static caching, mobile optimization, security improvements, and cloud integration and almost half of all websites using CDN technology.
+Content delivery networks have their advantages and disadvantages and are not suitable for every networking task or networking demand out there, but in the future users all over the world can expect to see an expansion to CDNs.
 New technology is often built around a CDN structure with the goals of improving the speed, performance, security, and reliability of the current content delivery networks and content delivery technology.

 ### Sources